sagiegurari/simple-oracledb/README.md

     clob_column1: 'clobText1', //map oracle column name to bind variable name
     blob_column2: 'blobBuffer2'
   },
-  returningInfo: [ //all items in this array will be added to the generated RETURNING clause
+  returningInfo: { //all items in this column/bind variable object will be added to the generated RETURNING clause
-    {
-      columnName: 'id',
-      bindVarName: 'myid'
+    id: 'myid'
   }
-  ]
 }, function onResults(error, output) {
   //continue flow...
 });